Contact Us Today (424) 372-3112

 Consequences of Violating Protective Orders

-A protective order is not a criminal charge as such, but it can quickly create a problem if there is any violation of the terms of the order.
-Violations under Penal Code 273.6 PC can result in being charged with a misdemeanor, and that can mean jail time.
+A protective order is not a criminal charge as such, but it can quickly become a serious problem if the terms of the order are violated.
+Violations under Penal Code 273.6 PC can result in a misdemeanor charge, which can mean jail time.

 Contact Us Today